Who are we?

 Our Mandate and Goals

-CDA is a youth-led organization committed to promoting youth leadership, community empowerment, active tolerance, and responsible citizenship.
+CDA strives to promote youth leadership, community empowerment, active tolerance, and responsible citizenship by focusing on four critical drivers of change:

 Our Approach